 - Current resume or curriculum vitae documenting at least three years of professional experience

-- Statement of purpose: A three-page essay that states your professional experience and how that experience relates to your intended doctoral study; your rationale for pursuing doctoral study; a statement of a research goal(s), problem, or question you intend to pursue through doctoral study or are interested in researching; and the ways in which doctoral study will contribute to your personal and professional experience and enhance your career goals and plans
+- Statement of purpose: A three-page essay that states your professional experience and how that experience relates to your intended doctoral study; your rationale for pursuing doctoral study; a statement of a professional goal(s), problem, or question you intend to pursue through doctoral study or are interested in researching; and the ways in which doctoral study will contribute to your personal and professional experience and enhance your career goals and plans

 - Three letters of recommendation:

 - one from a present or former employer who can address your professional experience and leadership potential

 - one from a current or former professor or colleague who can discuss your ability and potential for advanced course work, scholarship, and research